mohitsehgal/mongodb-exporter/backend/ReadMe.md

  4. Fill `Aggregate Query` in the textarea, it should be a valid JSON Object.
  5. Click on Execute button to see the results (preview).
  6. If data looks okay, then click on Export button.
 It would be exported in CSV format

+ # Contact
+ If you are facing any issues or have change request.
+Kindly write me at appsyoda@gmail.com.